Fraud Detection workshop with Red Hat OpenShift AI

 • Refine and train the model by using automated pipelines.

-And you do not have to install anything on your own computer, thanks to Red Hat OpenShift AI.
+You do not have to install anything on your own computer, thanks to Red Hat OpenShift AI.

 About the example fraud detection model